service-atlas/backend/README.md

 For more information on endpoints, see the [Bruno Collection](./HTTP_COLLECTION) or the [OAS file](./_http_docs/v1.2.0.yaml)

 ## ChangeLog
+### V1.4.0
+_Date: 2025-12-19_
+- Introduces Service Tiers (criticality classification) with `tier` field on Service (allowed values 1–4)
+- Validates tier values and returns `tier` in API responses
+- Supports creating, updating, and querying services by `tier`
+- Defaults existing/unspecified services to Tier 3 behavior

 ### V1.2.0
 _Date: 2025-11-09_
 - Refactors to use Chi http routing library
 - Adds support for associating teams to services
 - Adds test container tests to neo4j repositories

+## Service Tiers (Criticality Classification)

+### Summary
+Service Tiers introduce a `tier` attribute on `Service` to represent how critical a component is to the overall operation of the platform.
+This helps reason about impact, prioritize work, and understand dependency risk across the system.

+### Tier Model
+Use 4 tiers, where Tier 1 is the most critical.

+- Tier 1 — Mission Critical
+  - Core to the platform’s primary purpose
+  - Outage results in total or near-total platform failure
+  - High customer, revenue, or availability impact
+- Tier 2 — Business Critical
+  - Platform remains partially functional if down
+  - Significant degradation of key features or workflows
+  - High user impact, but not a full outage
+- Tier 3 — Supporting
+  - Enhances or supports core functionality
+  - Failures are noticeable but tolerable short-term
+  - Often asynchronous or auxiliary services
+- Tier 4 — Non-Critical / Auxiliary
+  - Minimal operational impact if unavailable
+  - Internal tools, dashboards, or experimental components

+### Scope
+- New `tier` field on the Service model
+- Validation of allowed tier values (1–4)
+- Default behavior for existing services: if unset, treat as Tier 3
+- API support for creating, updating, and querying services by `tier`